 Other Trouble Displays (Continued) AC LOSS (or NO AC) The system is operating on battery power only due to an AC power failure.
 If only some lights are out on the premises, check circuit breakers and fuses and reset or replace as necessary.
-If AC power cannot be restored and a "low system battery" message appears (see previous page), CALL FOR SERVICE.
-Busy-Standby (or dI) If this message remains displayed for more than 1 minute, system is disabled.
-CALL FOR SERVICE . - OPEN CIRCUIT (or OC) The touchpad is not receiving signals from the control.
-CALL FOR SERVICE. - Long Rng Trbl (or bF) If part of your system, back-up Long Range Radio communication has failed.
+If AC power cannot be restored and a "low system battery" message appears (see previous page), CALL FOR SERVICE . $\begin{array}{c} \textbf{Busy-Standby} \\ (\text{or } \textbf{dI}) \end{array}$ If this message remains displayed for more than 1 minute, system is disabled.
+CALL FOR SERVICE .
+OPEN CIRCUIT (or OC) The keypad is not receiving signals from the control.
 CALL FOR SERVICE.
-TELCO FAULT (or CHECK 94) The telephone line has a problem.
+Long Rng Trbl (or bF) If part of your system, back-up Long Range Radio communication has failed.
 CALL FOR SERVICE.

-Total Power Failure If there is no touchpad display at all, and the READY indicator is not lit, operating power (from AC and back-up battery) for the system has stopped and the system is inoperative.
+Total Power Failure If there is no keypad display at all, and the READY indicator is not lit, operating power (from AC and back-up battery) for the system has stopped and the system is inoperative.
 CALL FOR SERVICE.